Golden, again: US beats France 87-82 for Tokyo title

 Kevin Durant scored 29 points and joined Carmelo Anthony as the only three-time men’s gold medalists in Olympic history and the U.S. held off France 87-82 on Saturday to win the title at the Tokyo Games — ending a summer that started with sputters but closed with celebration.

-Durant sealed it with two free throws with 8.8 seconds left, making the outcome academic.
+Durant sealed the win with two free throws with 8.8 seconds left, making the outcome academic.
 The lead was five, France’s final possession was irrelevant, and it was over.
-The U.S. players gathered for a hug at midcourt, Durant, Bam Adebayo and Draymond Green wrapped themselves in American flags, U.S. coach Gregg Popovich had a long hug with his assistants and the journey was complete.
+The U.S. players gathered for a hug at midcourt, Durant, Green and Bam Adebayo wrapped themselves in American flags, Popovich had a long hug with his assistants and the journey was complete.

 Jayson Tatum added 19 points, Damian Lillard and Jrue Holiday each scored 11 for the U.S. — which knew nothing but gold would make this trip a success.